Curtis Hooks Brogden: Governorship

+Later political career

 After losing the congressional election in 1884, Brogden essentially retired from public life with the exception of a single term, in 1887, representing Wayne County in the North Carolina House of Representatives.
 In a House controlled by Republicans and independents, he spoke in favor of changing the centralized, indirect system of county government the Democrats had instituted ten years before in order to “save” Eastern North Carolina from “Negro rule.”
 The House passed a bill changing the system, but the Senate rejected it.
 Brogden was not re-elected in 1888.
 By then one of the largest landowners in Wayne County, Brogden devoted himself to farming.

 Brogden's goal of establishing a college for blacks was finally realized more than a decade after he left the governor's office.
 On March 7, 1887, The North Carolina General Assembly founded North Carolina State University as a land-grant college under the name "North Carolina College of Agriculture and Mechanic Arts."
 In the segregated system, it was open only to white students.
 Under terms of the Second Morrill Act, in 1890 states were required to have colleges available to all races of students.
 In order to qualify for the land grants, North Carolina in 1891 established qualifying programs at what became North Carolina Agricultural and Technical State University, a historically black college, first as part of Shaw Collegiate Institute in Raleigh.

 Brogden, a lifelong bachelor, died on January 5, 1901, in his hometown of Goldsboro, North Carolina and is buried there in Willowdale Cemetery.